adarshchavakula/PersonalizationProject/Project Results.md

 ![](data/period_preview.png)

 #### Imputation
-Imputation is not necessary for this model.
-SVD++ creates an implicit matrix, a binary of whether or not a user has listened to a song in a period.
+We do not impute values in the SVD++ model as it automatically generates an implicit user-song matrix.
+This is a binary of whether or not a user has listened the song in a given period.
 This implicit matrix captures the missing values.

 #### Model Exploration
 ***So you ran the model.
 How?
 What choices did you have to make and why did you make them?***